 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
-Identified archaeological remains will be preserved in accordance with National Monuments Service requirements.
+Standard construction phase mitigation measures will be put in place to ensure that there are no impacts to this structure.
 20. Is the Project located in a previously undeveloped area where there will be a loss of greenfield land?
-The proposed development is proposed to be located on an open green space.
-The site is of low ecological value however and is surrounded by suburban fabric.
-The development will only result in a minor loss of Amenity Grassland.
-The proposed development is aligned with the zoning objectives of the lands, which is OS ('To preserve and provide for open space and recreational amenities'), and will provide safe and appropriate facilities for local sports clubs to use.
-While there will be loss of greenfield space at a minuscule scale, the scale and nature of the proposed development will not result in any adverse significant effects on the receiving environment or ecology.
-The proposed development will have a positive effect on the local community by providing safe changing and storage facilities for the local sports clubs.
+The proposed development is proposed to be located adjacent to the existing Ballyroan Community and Youth Centre at Marian Road, Dublin 14.
+The lands on and around where the community centre is sited are not greenfield as the surface is concreted over.
+The site is of low ecological value and is surrounded by suburban fabric.
+The proposed development is aligned with the zoning objectives of the lands, which is LC ('To protect, improve and provide for the future development of Local Centres'), and the proposed development is aligned with this objective.
+The proposed development will provide childcare facilities and a kitchen for the Meals on Wheels programme.
+The proposed works will occur on lands that are concreted over.
+No loss of greenfield space will occur.
+The scale and nature of the proposed development will not result in any adverse significant effects on the receiving environment or ecology.
+The proposed development will have a positive effect on the local community by upgrading and extending the existing community facilities and community-centred services.
 21. Are there existing land uses within or around the location e.g., homes, gardens, other private property, industry, commerce, recreation, public open space, community facilities, agriculture, forestry, tourism, mining or quarrying that could be affected by the Project?
-The proposed development is consistent with the land use and land use zoning within the area, which pertains to recreational and amenity use.
-Existing land uses will not be affected by the proposed works given the design, nature and scale of the development, the environmental control and mitigation measures that will be in place for the proposed development.
+The proposed development is consistent with the land use and land use zoning within the area, which is 'to protect, improve and provide for the future development of Local Centres' in the SDCC Local Authority Area.
+Existing land uses will not be affected by the proposed works given the design, nature and scale of the development.
 22. Are there any plans for future land uses within or around the location that could be affected by the Project?
 There are no plans for future land uses within or around the location that could be affected by the proposed development.
-No. The site and its surrounding area has been zoned 'OS' by SDCC, and the proposed development is aligned with the zoning objective, which permits 'Sports Club/Facility' in principle.
+No. The site and its surrounding area has been zoned 'LC' by SDCC, and the proposed development is aligned under this designation.